 Not all difficulties enhance learning equally.
 Productive challenges directly support deeper processing and memory formation through targeted cognitive effort.
 Unproductive difficulties merely increase extraneous load without corresponding learning benefits.

 A productive challenge meets specific criteria: it aligns with clear learning objectives, matches the learner's current capability while pushing slightly beyond comfort, and generates effort that directly strengthens target knowledge or skills.
-For instance, varying practice conditions for a mathematical procedure creates productive difficulty by forcing learners to recognize when and how to apply the technique.
+For instance, varying practise conditions for a mathematical procedure creates productive difficulty by forcing learners to recognise when and how to apply the technique.
 This contrasts with unproductive difficulties like unnecessarily complex instructions or poor formatting that impede comprehension without enhancing understanding.

 The distinction becomes clearer through examples.
 Testing yourself on material after a delay creates productive difficulty through effortful retrieval.
 Reading text in an awkward font creates unproductive difficulty that strains perception without improving comprehension.
-Similarly, different problem types within practice sessions creates productive interference that improves discrimination and transfer, while random task switching without purpose merely disrupts focus.
+Similarly, different problem types within practise sessions creates productive interference that improves discrimination and transfer, while random task switching without purpose merely disrupts focus.

 Teachers implementing productive challenges must carefully calibrate difficulty levels.
 The zone of proximal development concept from provides guidance: challenges should stretch learners just beyond their independent capability while remaining achievable with effort.